J.D. Peck

 What “bad credit” actually means in VA lending

 “Bad credit” usually refers to derogatory items and negative payment events, not just a low score.
 This can include recent late payments, collections, charge-offs, repossessions, judgments, or prior credit events.
 VA underwriting can often evaluate these issues in context, especially when the borrower is stable today and the payment is realistic.
+Compare loan options if VA is not the best fit.

 • “Collections must be paid off.”